A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-The example indicates how the system perspective benefits the integration of event prediction methods by giving the method a general, yet practical context that covers important parts such as goals and actions.
-To comprehensively classify, integrate, and assess existing work on event prediction methods with the aim of facilitating knowledge sharing and deriving open challenges and research directions, this survey is guided by the following research questions:
+\janikrr{To sum up, disparate research areas are difficult to navigate.
+Due to each area sharing its own conceptual models and implicit assumptions, the event prediction problem and the different solution methods seem incommensurable.} Different terminology for EP such as PPM (\janik{cf. Table \ref{tab:abb}}) in the field of business process management \cite{di_francescomarino_predictive_2018,marquez-chamorro_predictive_2018,teinemaa_outcome-oriented_2019} or anomaly prediction in the field of engineering systems \cite{lin_anomaly_2021} exacerbates the problem of cumbersome method and knowledge \janikrev{sharing} among various EP research areas.
+Here, taking a \textsl{systems perspective} on EP seems promising to place and integrate the diverse range of EP methods and, thus, foster knowledge and method sharing.
+The example in \autoref{fig:overview} indicates how the system perspective benefits the integration of EP methods by giving the method a general, yet practical context that covers important parts such as goals and actions. \janikrr{Moreover, it gives a clear definition of the components, functionalities, and interfaces necessary to reap value from EP methods.
+Thus, we have a common anchor with which we can approach a given EP method during assessment.
+Some part of the PCM system and monitored system must ultimately be the cause for a design choice or assumption taken in an EP method.
+Hence, the system perspective allows us to integrate the apparently disparate research in EP methods.} To integrate and assess existing work on EP methods with the aim of facilitating knowledge sharing and deriving open challenges and research directions, this survey is guided by the following research questions:

-\textbf{RQ1} How can existing event prediction methods be classified? \\ \textbf{RQ2} How can existing event prediction methods be assessed in a general, consistent, and systematic manner? \\ \textbf{RQ3} To what extent do existing event prediction methods fulfill assessment criteria? \\ \textbf{RQ4} Which open challenges and research directions remain in the field of event prediction?
+\textbf{RQ1} How can existing event prediction methods be assessed in a general, consistent, and \janikrev{system-oriented} manner? \\ \textbf{RQ2} To what extent do existing event prediction methods fulfill assessment criteria? \\ \textbf{RQ3} Which open challenges and research directions remain in the field of event prediction?